hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

 cHead10: "5.
 Design"
 cContent15: "Designing a data heavy platform with a global teams as users come with a lot of restrictions.
 But the Adapt stage of our process along with the atomic design method helped us to come up with a design language that fits all."

+cHead11: "Evolve "
+csubHead6: "An improved UX solution"
+cContent16: "Heat map analysis was conducted on the design prototypes to understand the success rate of the UX strategies we applied.
+Staying in touch and continuous engagement with the customers made the entire ideation and design flow seamless which resulted in a product which customer wanted and love."

+box-Head7: '25'
+box-Head8: ' Seconds'
+box-para5: 'Latency to perform an
+            action on Hold'

 cat: Service Design